Do you have a criminal record? Have you ever been convicted of a criminal offence?

 Don’t mention your record on your resumé.

-Most employers prefer chronological or combination resumés and may screen out candidates who don’t include detailed employment histories and dates on their resumés.
+Most employers prefer chronological or combination resumés.
+They may screen out candidates who don’t include detailed employment histories and dates on their resumés.
 A carefully designed combination resumé focusing on both skills and employment history may be your best choice.

-However, if you think a chronological or combination resumé may draw too much attention to any gaps in your employment history, you could use a functional resumé, which allows you to focus on your skills.
+However, you may think that a chronological or combination resumé draws too much attention to any gaps in your employment history.
+You could use a functional resumé, which allows you to focus on your skills.

 Disclosing during the interview

-If you aren’t asked a question about your record or required to complete the criminal record check process, it’s up to you whether or not you mention it at the interview.
+You may not be asked a question about your record or required to complete the criminal record check process.
+It’s then up to you whether or not you mention it at the interview.

 You may be asked directly or you may decide to disclose your record.
-If so, you need to be able to show the employer you’ve taken responsibility for and learned from your past mistakes and that you’re ready to move on:.
+If so, you need to be able to show the employer you’ve taken responsibility for and learned from your past mistakes.
+Show that you’re ready to move on:

 - Say enough to be truthful.
 The employer doesn’t need to know all the details.

-- Tell the interviewer what you’ve learned from your experience and highlight the steps you’ve taken to change your life and move on.
+- Tell the interviewer what you’ve learned from your experience.
+Highlight the steps you’ve taken to change your life and move on.
 Present your future in a positive light.

 - Bring a list of at least three names and their contact information as references.
-Choose references who recognize and support the positive changes you’re making in your life: previous employers, a religious leader, an Elder, an instructor, a former teacher, or a probation or parole officer.
+Choose references who recognize and support the positive changes you’re making in your life.
+They could be previous employers, a religious leader, an Elder, an instructor, a former teacher, or a probation or parole officer.